 By the way, FEAR can also mean: Face.
 Everything.
 And.
 Rise.

-Let me conclude with references to three of my favorite thought-leaders.
+Let me conclude with references to two of my favorite thought-leaders.
 I follow these energetic daredevil coaches for action and inspiration, especially when I feel apprehensive about making choices for the methods and approaches I use.
 I look to these stimulating entrepreneurs who are making waves across the globe — coaching adults and mentoring young people.
 Enjoy!

 - The Gut Check